StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 Download and install terraform and the OCI Terraform Provider as in [Getting Started with the Terraform Provider](https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/terraformgetstarted.htm)

-# 5. Clone this github on your laptop
+# 5. Clone this github repository on your laptop

 Clone the WebLogic Cloud Workshop git repository to your desktop.
 ```